Use Lucent Sky AVM with Azure Pipelines

 publishLocation: 'pipeline'

-6. Insert the following code to the .yaml file, which generates and downloads the HTML report when at least one vulnerability with a priority score of 2 or higher was found.
+6. Insert the following code to the .yml file, which generates and downloads the HTML report when at least one vulnerability with a priority score of 2 or higher was found.

 - task: PowerShell@2